Loyola University New Orleans logo

 Key Highlights

-• Founded in 1904 by the Society of Jesus as Loyola College.
+• Founded by the Society of Jesus (Jesuits) in 1904 as Loyola College.

-• Jesuit presence in New Orleans dates back to the early 18th century.
+• Deep historical roots, with Jesuits present in New Orleans since the early 18th century.

 • First permanent building, Marquette Hall, completed in 1910.